What is perinatal touch work?

 from 36 weeks, 3-4 sessions recommended

-Includes four pre-birth touch based sessions:
+Includes three pre-birth touch based sessions:

 The massage from Lou was amazing and left me feeling so relaxed and made pregnancy tension disappear.
 The amazing and helpful chats we had during the massage also helped me feel at ease with everything.
 I had a induction date booked which I wanted to avoid and I believe these massages and acupuncture helped my baby come 1 week before his due date and meant I avoided having to be induced.
 Will be recommending Lou to anyone who is pregnant.